apprunjs/apprun-docs/docs/apprun-site-csr.md

 ## App Startup

-If you have startup code, you can add it to the _main.tsx_ file.
+If you have a startup code, you can add it to the _main.tsx_ file.
 The AppRun-Site _build_ command injects calls to the default exported function of the _main.tsx_ file.

 ```
 /pages              <- pages of the website